 Learning to sing is about finding your own unique voice.
 Don’t concern yourself with imitation or trying to sound like somebody else.

 And remember, you shouldn’t need to go louder to sing higher.
 A singer needs the right microphone for your voice type.

 To develop a more discerning ear, and to broaden your awareness of singing styles, devote at least an hour a day, three days a week, to listen to different genres of music performed by a variety of singers.

-Proper vocal training makes you aware of how to use your vocal cords correctly.
-It reinforces proper breath control, muscle memory, and coordinations.
-It helps you develop and strengthen your head and chest voice, along with your mix.
-It can help with live performance skills, interpretive elements, tone, vibrato, and will help to grow your comfort and confidence levels.
+Proper vocal training makes you aware of how to use your vocal cords effortlessly and efficiently.
+It reinforces proper breath control, muscle memory, and coordination.

-By investing in Brett’s programs, and by committing to a disciplined approach to perfect practice, you are well on your way to realizing the full potential of your singing success.
+By investing becoming a VIP Member you’ll be committing to a disciplined approach to perfect practice, you are well on your way to realizing the full potential of your singing success.

 Ultimately the Best Tool for Singing Practice is Up to You

 You must be able to bounce back after disappointment and press on through the plateaus when you feel like you’re not making progress quickly enough.
 You need to be critical but not beat yourself up.
 Any feedback from others and self-criticism must be constructive and translated into something that can be applied while gauging perceptible positive results.